ga-curriculum/intro-to-neural-network-overview-of-ai-architectures-v3.0/microlesson-01/README.md

 | **Audio**         | Time-varying, sequential                          | RNNs, 1D CNNs, Spectrogram CNNs, Wav2Vec        | Speech recognition, audio event detection, music gen.   |
 | **Video**         | Spatial and temporal info, large data size        | 3D CNNs, RNN-CNN hybrids, Video Transformers    | Video classification, autonomous vehicles, video editing|
 | **Multimodal**    | Integrating diverse data                          | Multimodal Transformers, Fusion, Cross-Attention| Multimodal chatbots, healthcare diagnostics, VR systems |

+## Discussion

+1. **Core Concepts:** Explain the concept of backpropagation and its significance in training neural networks.
+How does this relate to your work at Deloitte (e.g., model development, data analysis, algorithm tuning)?

+2. **Architectural Choices:** Discuss the trade-offs between using a simple FNN versus a more complex architecture like a CNN or RNN for a specific business problem you encounter at Deloitte.

+3. **Data Considerations:** How does the quality and quantity of data impact the performance of AI models in your current role?
+Provide specific examples from your work.

+4. **Ethical Implications:** Discuss the ethical considerations related to the use of AI in your area of work at Deloitte.
+For example, bias in data, privacy concerns, or the impact of AI on jobs.

+## Conclusion

+This discussion highlighted the foundational concepts of neural networks and explored their relevance within the context of our work at Deloitte.
+Key takeaways include:

+* A strong understanding of core concepts like backpropagation is crucial for effective model development and troubleshooting.
+* Selecting the appropriate architecture depends on the specific data characteristics and the problem at hand.
+* Data quality and quantity significantly impact the performance and reliability of AI models.
+* Ethical considerations must be a central part of any AI project, from data collection to model deployment.